 How to access my Coinbase tax forms

-If you’re looking for a copy of your Coinbase transactions for your own records, you can download a csv file by logging in to Coinbase on desktop, then clicking ‘Taxes’ on the left-hand side.
+If you’re looking for a copy of your Coinbase transactions for your own records, here’s how you can get started.

 Alternatively, you can connect your Coinbase account to CoinLedger to automatically import your transactions and handle all of your tax reporting!